It was a cold Sunday night as I sat still in my bed. One hand gripped to the phone and another hand tightly held the pepper spray.

 If you are a victim of harassment or stalking please contact your local police department and get help immediately.

-I will face my stalker in a trial this December, more than a year after this all began.
+Soon, I will face my stalker in a trial.
+This all a year and a half ago and I’m excited to be done with this chapter in my life.
 Hopefully, this will prevent him from doing this to anyone ever again.